-2K2.
+2K3.
 Championship team pursuit matches, treated below, shall have three or four riders per team and cover a distance of 4,000 meters.

-2K3.
+2K4.
 Team.
 There may be up to six riders entered for each team but a racing team of no more than four riders may compete in a given session.
-The composition of the racing team may be changed between sessions but not between rounds in a given session.

-2K4.
+2K5.
 Timing is taken from the front wheel of the third rider.
 Both teams will be timed at full laps throughout the race.

-2K5.
+2K6.
 Coach.
 Only one person may indicate a team's position in relation to the other team.
 That person may occupy a position before or after the finish line, but shall not make any rash gestures of encouragement.

-2K6.
+2K7.
 Recovery Interval.
-A team should not participate in more than two pursuit matches on the same day except in unavoidable circumstances as determined by the chief referee.
+A team should not participate in more than two pursuit matches on the same day except in unavoidable circumstances as determined by the Chief Referee.
 A minimum of two hours should be allowed between rides.

-2K7.
+2K8.
 The organization of various rounds in team pursuit is the same as for individual pursuit.

-2K8.
+2K9.
 The equipment used for team pursuit shall be the same as for individual pursuit except that the red and green flags which mark the first and last kilometer are not needed.

-2K9.
+2K10.
 Start.